-PL2 and PL3 residents should consider the GH pathway if you’re interested in gaining experience and knowledge related to global health, particularly caring for children living in low-income countries as well as caring for the diverse immigrant population here in Washington, D.C.
+Residents should consider the GH pathway if you’re interested in gaining experience and knowledge related to global health, particularly caring for children living in low-income countries as well as caring for the diverse immigrant population here in Washington, D.C.
 Since the pathway curriculum contains no required rotations, residents in any track can participate.

 We offer several educational opportunities from which residents may choose to complete all or only selected components.
 Resident educational opportunities include both elective rotations and self-study options.